johnanvik/devops-colouring/SETUP.md

 1. Enter "ITS DevSecOps Adventure" as the name of the project.
 1. Click "Use Template"
 1. (Needs to be set to private?)

 ### Giving students permission to the project board
 1. Go to `Settings` of the project board (three dots on right, under the profile picture)
+2. Set the `Default Repository` to the newly created one.
+3. Save changes.
 1. Select `Manage Access` from the left-side panel.
-1. Enter "ITS DevSecOps" (the team you created) inthe `Invite Collaborators" search.
+1. Enter "ITS DevSecOps" (the team you created) in the `Invite Collaborators' search.
 1. Add the team with `Write` permissions

 # Adding Collaborators